-You reimburse the contractor for entertainment expenses incurred on your behalf, and The contractor adequately accounts to you for these expenses.
+- You reimburse the contractor for entertainment expenses incurred on your behalf, and - The contractor adequately accounts to you for these expenses.

 Contractor adequately accounts.
 If the contractor adequately accounts to you for non-entertainment-related meal expenses, you (the client or customer) must keep records documenting each element of the expense, as explained in chapter 5.
 Use your records as proof for a deduction on your tax return.
 If non-entertainment-related meal expenses are accounted for separately, you are subject to the 50% limit on meals.
-However, you can deduct 100% of business meals if the meals are food and beverages provided by a restaurant, and paid or incurred after 2020 and before 2023.
 If the contractor adequately accounts to you for reimbursed amounts, you don't have to report the amounts on an information return.